linkmalloc/proudbisayabai.ph/_posts/2023-11-03-anits-resort.md

 img_500_5: https://d3hukd8e3cn3kb.cloudfront.net/images/posts/anits/10.jpg
 photo_credit: Adrian Parami
 photo_credit_link:
-editor: "Ariel Alegado - PBB Founder"
+editor: "Evner Negro"
 read_time: "3 minutes"
 ---
 ****
-Escape to the tranquility of Anit's Beach Resort, a newly-opened private beach house located in the idyllic town of Catmon in North Cebu.
-With breathtaking views of the ocean and a wide range of amenities, this exclusive beach house is the perfect place to unwind and relax.
+Are you in search of the perfect getaway to unwind and relax?
+Look no further!
+Anit's Beach Resort in Catmon, in North Cebu, is your ultimate destination for serenity and comfort.

+Imagine waking up to the soothing sound of waves and a panoramic view of the ocean.
+Anit's Beach Resort offers you exactly that - a picturesque escape from the hustle and bustle of daily life.

-Anit's Beach Resort boasts spacious and comfortable rooms that can accommodate up to 30 guests, making it an ideal venue for family gatherings, team buildings, retreats, and reunions.
-From the balcony or the swimming pool, you can enjoy a panoramic view of the North-Eastern Cebu waters that will leave you breathless.
+Anit's Beach Resort boasts spacious and comfortable rooms that can accommodate up to 50 guests.
+It's an ideal venue for family gatherings, tteam-buildingevents, retreats, and reunions.
+You and your loved ones will find the perfect space to create lasting memories.

-Aside from the resort's fantastic amenities, Anit's Beach Resort is located near several other tourist attractions, including the famous Malapascua Island, known for its white sand beaches and crystal-clear waters.
-Kawasan Falls, a cascading waterfall with turquoise pools that are perfect for swimming, and Osmeña Peak, the highest point in Cebu, are also nearby, providing plenty of opportunities for adventure and exploration.

-If you are looking for a relaxing and affordable place to vacation in Cebu, Anit's Beach Resort is the perfect choice for you.
-With its stunning views, spacious rooms, and wide range of amenities, Anit's Beach Resort has something to offer everyone.
+Whether you're looking to relax by the beach, take a dip in the sea, or simply enjoy the tranquil ambiance, Anit's Beach Resort has you covered.
+From ltrolls along the shore to exhilarating kayak activities, your stay promises a world of relaxation.

+Anit's Beach Resort is not only a place of serenity but also affordability.
+They understand the importance of a relaxing vacation without breaking the bank.
+You'll be pleasantly surprised by their rates and the value they provide.

+Don't miss out on the opportunity to experience the beauty of Anit's Beach Resort in Catmon, in North Cebu.
+Book your escape today and treat yourself to a serene, unforgettable getaway.

 Exact location: Sitio Bachao, Catmondaan, Catmon, Cebu

-###### How to get there?
+How to get there?
 Via Commute: From Cebu Northbus Terminal ride a bus going to Catmon.
 Then tell the driver or conductor to drop you off at Anit's Beach Resort near La Casa de Playa at Barangay Catmondaan.

 Via Waze / Google Map: The place can be navigated on Waze.
-Whether you are riding a motorbike or your own vehicle, it’s best to navigate via Waze / Google Map: M2F9+3WW Anit's Beach Resort, Bachao, Catmon, Cebu
+Whether you are riding a motorbike or your oehicle, it’s best to navigate via Waze / Google Map: M2F9+3WW Anit's Beach Resort, Bachao, Catmon, Cebu

 ###### Rates:
-• P8,500 - Daily Rate (Whole Resort Exclusive for up to 30 pax)
+• P8,500 - 10,500 - Daily Rate (Mondays - Thursdays)
-• P2,500 - Daily Rate (Rooms only)
+• P10,500 - 12,500 - Daily Rate (Fridays - Sundays)

 ###### Amenities:
-• Billiard
+‌- Billiard
+‌- Kubo
-• Kayak
+‌- Kayak
-• Campfire
+‌- Campfire
-• Videoke
+‌- Videoke
-• Air-conditioned Rooms
+‌- Air-conditioned Rooms
-• Hammocks
+‌- Hammocks
-• Use of Full Kitchen Essentials
+‌- Use of Full Kitchen Essentials
-• No corkage fee
+‌- No corkage fee
-• Spacious Parking
+‌- Spacious Parking
-• Panoramic View of North-Eastern Cebu waters
+- ‌Panoramic View of North-Eastern Cebu waters

 ****
 ![](https://d3hukd8e3cn3kb.cloudfront.net/images/posts/anits/21.jpg)